SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 See here the explanations of this protocol in the corresponding chapter: zygomatic implants.

-PLACEMENT OF AN IMPLANT-SUPPORTED BRIDGE IN MCI ALL ON 6 OR ALL ON 8:
+FITTING AN IMPLANT-SUPPORTED BRIDGE IN MCI ALL ON 6 OR ALL ON 8:

-IN WHAT CLINICAL SITUATION IS THIS POSSIBLE?
+IN WHICH CLINICAL SITUATIONS IS THIS POSSIBLE?

 If the vertical and horizontal bone resorption of the anterior AND posterior bone walls is not too great, or is compensated by bone grafts, then the bone volume is sufficient to place a sufficient number of implants up to the premolar regions.